minhazislamnafi/HACK-FLY-32/README.md

 # Documentation
-In this repository you can find 3D printable Drone frame STL file, Garber and all the other files to build your own flight controller. for Flashing the latest Betaflight to Flight controller visit rtlopez/esp-fc repo- https://github.com/rtlopez/esp-fc.
+In this repository you can find 3D printable STL files, Garber and all the other files to build your own flight controller and Drone frame. for Flashing the latest Betaflight to Flight controller visit rtlopez/esp-fc repo- https://github.com/rtlopez/esp-fc.

-Join our **[Discord Channel](https://discord.gg/Ff5Q2nz4)** to get help
+Join our **[Discord Channel](https://discord.gg/Ff5Q2nz4)** to get any help.